Skip to Content

 Is Mulch A Fire Hazard?
 How To Stay Safe

 However, while mulch is flammable, the degree of fire risk depends on the type of mulch.
-For example, mulches that generally have increased oil content ignite easily and faster than others.
+For example, mulches with increased oil content ignite easily and faster than others.
 Also, some mulches are more likely to ignite when exposed to certain materials.

-As such, it’s necessary to have a good idea of your mulch type and its risk propensity.
+As such, having a good idea of your mulch type and its risk propensity is necessary.

 Does Mulch Pose A Risk of Fire Hazard?